 Anyone who’s had surgery or watched a loved one go through an operation has indirectly interacted with a histotechnologist.
 These trained technicians work behind the scenes at healthcare facilities, pharmaceutical companies, and even veterinary settings to help doctors diagnose problems with all types of tissues.
 Histotechnologists collect and examine any tissue removed from the body during surgery, whether that is a tumor or just the tonsils.
 Then, they prepare samples of the tissues for viewing under a microscope and work alongside medical doctors to diagnose patients, thereby directly impacting a patient’s treatment plans and outcomes.

 There are two main pathways for becoming a histotechnologist.
-The first pathway involves earning an associate’s degree that focuses on the sciences and then pursuing a specific histotechnology program.
+The first pathway involves earning an associate’s degree focusing on the sciences and then pursuing a specific histotechnology program.
 Aspiring histotechnologists can also choose to pursue a bachelor’s degree from an accredited institution and then take a national certification exam to qualify for work as a histotechnologist.

 - What is Histotechnology?: The National Society for Histotechnology (NSH) provides a thorough overview of the profession and video interviews explaining the importance of this medical technology career.

 - Histotechnology Resources: The University of Texas MD Anderson Cancer Center provides a list of histotechnology resources that may be helpful when further investigating the career path.

 - The Hidden Profession of Histotechnology: This popular 2004 article from Techniques: Connecting Education and Careers covers the shortage of histotechnicians and the importance of outreach to new students.